SYalouz/QuantNBody/README.md

 To illustrate how to use this package, several example codes and tutorials have been implemented to help the new users (see the ''Tutorials'' folder).
-Particularily, we show how to employ the tools already implemented to develop and implement famous many-body methods such as :
+Particularly, we show how to employ the tools already implemented to develop and implement famous many-body methods such as :
 - FCI : Full Configuration Interaction (for bosonic and fermionic systems)
 - CAS-CI : Complete Active Space CI  (for fermionic systems)